RichNSD/Acode-MarkdownCompiler/readme.md

 Features 🔥
 ----------
-- a markdown previewer for `.md` files in editor
+- A markdown previewer for `.md` files in editor
 - Enhances markdown styling of plugin description

-This plugin try to bring github markdown styling to Acode.
+This plugin tries to bring GitHub's Markdown styling to Acode.

 **Make sure to leave a 🌟 [here](https://github.com/bajrangCoder/MarkdownCompiler)**